 The FDA wants to ensure that health care providers and users are aware to discontinue use of the Maquet and Terumo heater-cooler devices, and of the interim mitigations from CardioQuip and Gentherm Medical LLC.
 The FDA is continuing to work with CardioQuip and Gentherm Medical LLC to ensure they provide test results on cleaning and disinfection validation as well as aerosolization.
 The FDA will continue to work with manufacturers on strategies to minimize the risk of NTM patient infection.

 For specific heater-cooler devices in your facility, review the applicable recall notices from each manufacturer or contact the manufacturer directly for more information.

-The FDA recommendations from our September 2020 letter to health care providers have not changed, and these are repeated below:
+The FDA recommendations from our September 2020 letter to health care providers (Archived) have not changed, and these are repeated below:

 Health care providers and users should review the current recommendations from the FDA for the use of any heater-cooler device to help reduce the risk of NTM infections in patients when using these devices during cardiothoracic surgeries:

 - Be aware that heater-cooler devices are important in patient care.
 In appropriately selected patients, the benefits of temperature control during open chest cardiothoracic procedures generally outweigh the risk of infection transmission associated with the use of these devices.